anirbanmukherjee2709/tsai_end2.0_Session_4/Stanford Sentiment Tree Bank/README.md

 The Stanford Sentiment Treebank dataset  consists of 11,855 sentences extracted from movie reviews with fine-grained sentiment labels [1–5] (1 most negative and 5 most positive) also converted to a scale of [1-25] where 1 being most negative and 25 being most positive.
 It also consists of well as 215,154 phrases that compose each sentence in the dataset.
 This was also to be achieved by using various NLP data augmentation techniques like "random_insertion", "Back Translate", "random_swap" and "random_delete".

 ## Proposed Solution
-Since we only have 1364 tweets, hence we augment the data using multiple augmentation techniques to increase our data-size to train our models better.
+Eventhough we have 8545 sentences, still we augment the data using multiple augmentation techniques to increase our data-size to train our models better.
 For the model, we use a multi-layer LSTM model fed by an embedding layer.
-To classify the tweets into their perceived sentiments from the LSTM layer, we use a fully connected layer with output dimension equal to the number of sentiment labels present in the dataset.
+To classify the sentences into their perceived sentiment labels from the LSTM layer, we use two fully connected layers with output dimension equal to both the sentiments' labels present in the dataset.

 ![](LSTM_Network.png)